secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 ```bash
 sudo bash sendnodes.sh
 ```
+Note : While running the scripts, say yes to all prompts.

 ## Install SGX

-Download and install relevant SGX files and drivers.
+This script will download and install all relevant SGX files and drivers.
 This is a prerequisite needed for running a Secret Node.

 Run the bash script.
 ```bash
 sudo bash install-sgx.sh
 ```
+Note : While running the scripts, say yes to all prompts.

 ## Install Docker & Docker Compose

-Download and install Docker & Docker Compose.
+This script will download and install Docker & Docker Compose.
 This is a prerequisite needed for running a Secret Node.

 Run the bash script.
 ```bash
 sudo bash install-docker.sh
 ```
+Note : While running the scripts, say yes to all prompts.

 # Part 5 - Deploy Secret Node

-Run script with max workers.
+Running this script will start 9 enigma workers.
+Note 9 is the max number of workers.

 Run the bash script.
 ```bash